B1.3 Compare and order whole numbers up to and including 50, in various contexts

 Invite them to complete the number line.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 79.

 Activity 4: Compare and Order Dot Plates

-Use Appendix 1Q.4 to prepare number plates with dots using stickers or bingo markers.
+Use Appendix 1Q.4 (Dot Plates) to prepare number plates with dots using stickers or bingo markers.

 Use plates as flashcards during group activities.
 Show a plate for only a second, then ask students the following question: How many dots did you see?

-Show two dot plates and ask students to compare them.
+Show two dot plates and ask students to compare their quantities.

-Hand students a set of plates and invite them to put the plates in ascending or descending order by the number of dots.
+Hand a group of students a set of plates and invite them to put the plates in ascending or descending order by the number of dots.

 Give each student a dot plate.
 Ask them to walk around with their plate and compare it with the plates of three different peers; for example, 5 is smaller than 7, your plate has two more dots than mine.

 Give each student a dot plate.
-Ask half the class to stand up in ascending order with their plate.
+Ask half the class to stand up and make a line in ascending order with their plate.

-Have students observe and determine if they are correctly placed by quantity on their plate.
+Have the other students observe and determine if they are correctly placed by quantity on their plate.

 Repeat the steps, alternating the roles of the two groups.

-Note: This activity can be modified to invite students to compare and order other materials, such as 10 frames.
+Note: This activity can be modified to invite students to compare and order other materials, such as ten frames.

 Activity 5: Numbers that Move